 First off, be sure your material fits tightly together.
 Gaps will lead to weakness in the weld, so be thorough about ensuring a flush fit.
 Once satisfied, clamp the pieces tight.

-This may involve some extra work on the materials themselves to ensure smooth weldable surfaces.
+This may involve extra work on the materials to ensure smooth weldable surfaces.

-For your filler wire, you’ll want to use something with a similar melting point to your primary base material.
-Although you can get away with being in the ballpark, the closer you can get the melting points the easier the weld will be.
+You’ll want to use a similar melting point to your primary base material for your filler wire.
+Although you can get away with being in the ballpark, the closer you get to the melting points, the easier the weld will be.

-There are two shielding gasses commonly used for aluminum welding: argon and helium.
+Two shielding gasses are commonly used for aluminum welding: argon and helium.

 Argon provides a smoother arc than helium and is the most common shielding gas for aluminum welding.
 It results in a narrower, convex bead pattern.